There will be a moment along the way toward your success that you’ll meet around the half-way mark.

 Stress goes right to the top of the list because the amount of work required to reach the pre-tipping point is insanity.
 The amount of effort and drive required will put you at wit’s end and may cause stress on your personal relationships; an abundance of stress will cause burn out which will aid in a slow recess in your progression.

 The second, to which I see often, comes about when there is too much ego.
 Business and site owners feel they are on top of their game – invincible – and this creates a false shroud of confidence.
 These egos are so over-inflated that they forgo doing the required tasks and valuable actions that keep them as the authority and, instead, rely on a false image.

 Of course, jealousy is right up there, too.

 It’s very easy to become jealous of the success found by others.
 A constant reminder of their success and your struggle will cause you to loath entire areas of your industry and niche.
 You begin to put up barriers and lose members of your community and business network.

 In all – these start to build up throughout the entire time you’re working on projects and tasting success.

 Those that can overcome these feelings will have the drive and motivation to push through to the top of the tipping point and ride their hard work into a prosperous future.

 Strategies to cope with the Scatterbrain-ness

 Hopefully, up to this point, I’ve helped you to identify with one of the toughest issues faced by entrepreneurs.
 Now I’d like to pose a few strategies to cope with the scatterbrained-ness (and hopefully aid in your ability to push on through to the other side):

-- Build a support network of close friends and business associates that will hold you accountable to your actions and give you a much needed kick-in-the-rear when you begin to slack.
+- Build a support network of close friends and business associates that will hold you accountable for your actions and give you a much-needed kick-in-the-rear when you begin to slack.